Reframing the 2020-2023 drought in East Africa (revised)

 IV

-Yes, the government budget for staff operations falls woefully short in helping pastoralists do so, but it is government operations we are talking about, not the log-frame of a development project.
+Yes, the government budget for staff operations falls woefully short in helping pastoralists do so, but it is government operations we are talking about, not the log-frame of a captial development project.

 Source